olomono/atm/Readme.md

-# Automatic Trust Transfer (ATT)
+# Automatic Trust Management (ATM)

-ATT is an XMPP Extension Protocol (XEP) which aims to simplify secure end-to-end encrypted communication using [OMEMO](https://xmpp.org/extensions/xep-0384.html) by reducing the number of manually made key authentications.
+ATM is an XMPP Extension Protocol (XEP) which aims to simplify secure end-to-end encrypted communication by automating the authentication and distrusting of public long-term keys.

 ## Resources